 Reproducible Analytical Pipelines

-RAP increase the efficiency of statistical and analytical processes delivering value.
+RAPs increase the efficiency of statistical and analytical processes, delivering value.
 Reproducibility and auditability increase trust in the statistics.
-The pipelines are easier to quality assure than manual processes which leads to higher quality.
+The pipelines are easier to quality assure than manual processes, leading to higher quality.

 A RAP will:

 - improve the quality of the analysis

 - increase trust in the analysis by producers, their managers and users

 - improve business continuity and knowledge management

 In order to achieve these benefits, at a minimum a RAP must:

 - minimise manual steps, for example copy-paste, point-click or drag-drop operations.
 Where it is absolutely necessary to include a manual step in the process this must be documented as described below

 - be built using open source software which is available to anyone, preferably R or python